wpswings/woo-refund-and-exchange-lite/readme.md

 **10) Refund on Selected Order Status**: You can select the order status on which a customer can submit a refund request.
 You can select either a single or multiple order status in this setting.
 For example, if you select Completed, and Failed order statuses, you’ll allow your customers to generate a refund request if their order is completed, or failed.

 **11) Order Related Messages and Email Notifications**: You can allow your customers to send you order-related queries.
 Furthermore, you can also enable/disable the settings to let your customers add attachments along with their messages.

+**12) Attachments For Refund & Exchange:**
+Merchants can allow customers to add attachments, i.e., either images or videos.
+This functionality helps merchants understand customers’ problem with the purchased product.
+To further help them with the correct resolution.

+**13) Return Access By User Roles:**
+The merchants utilise this unique functionality to restrict certain user roles (choose from the default WooCommerce user roles) from accessing the return functionality for any product listed on the website.

 ### WOOCOMMERCE REFUND PLUGIN COMPATIBILITIES